bryanesmith/notes/Kubernetes/README.md

 | kubelet | Worker Node | Receives instructions from (and communicates with) control plane |
 | kube-proxy | Worker Node | Networking proxy that routes traffic and load balances to containers |
 | container runtime | Worker Node | Pulls images from container registry, starts and stops containers, managed container resources |

+* The **control loop** is responsible for observing the state of the cluster and matching the desired state
+  - (1) observe -> (2) check differences -> (3) take action -> (1) ...
+  - E.g., if a replica dies and the cluster has 3 replicas when it should have 4, the control loop creates another replica

+## Basics

 ### Clusters